daidr/node-wordcloud/README.md

 You can use `wordcloud.updateList(list: Array<[text: String, weight: Number]>)` to update word list.
 See example for more details.

-In `wordcloud2.js`, you can import module like `const WordCloud = require('wordcloud2')`, but in node-wordcloud, you need to import module like `const WordCloud = require('node-wordcloud')()`, you can choose the canvas implementation you want to use by passing `createCanvas` function, here here some examples:
+In `wordcloud2.js`, you can import module by `const WordCloud = require('wordcloud2')`, but in node-wordcloud, it will be `const WordCloud = require('node-wordcloud')()`, you can choose the canvas implementation you want to use by passing `createCanvas` function, here here some examples:

 ```javascript
 // use node-canvas default